 Blu does not perform deconstructions, but there are many experts who do.
 After factoring in the tax-benefits of donating your deconstructed materials, the net cost of deconstruction can be near zero.

 DEVELOPERS & REALTORS

 A great option for a streamlined sales process is to purchase a Blu home in conjunction with a site through one of our developer partners.
-They are committed to Blu’s vision of thoughtful design that respects and showcases the surrounding land.
-Our sales consultants would be happy to connect you with home developments in your area.
+These are typically small developers, and are committed to Blu’s vision of thoughtful design that respects and showcases the surrounding land.
+Please ask our sales consultant if there are any Blu home developer projects in your area.

 We partner with land agents to find clients land.
 Our well-defined building process and in-house land evaluation team means that Blu clients can move quickly through a land transaction.
-Land agents receive their customary commissions, and in certain situations, are eligible for an incentive from Blu.
+Land agents receive their customary commissions, and if they are a member of Blu’s referral program, they can be eligible for an incentive from Blu.

 There are many real estate search sites for finding land.
 We have curated our favorites and listed them by geography.
 In the section below, you can browse through local and national online land listings.
 The links for each area are pre-filtered for lots that are over 0.25 acres; fitting Blu homes on lots smaller than this is difficult.
 You can adjust the budget filters to match your land price range.
 Happy Hunting!